Skip to main content

 920-540-2775

-Terri Roehrig was re-elected to the Executive Committee for the 2023-2024 term.
-For the last three years she served on the Executive Committee in different roles including Chair of Ad Hoc Spring Hearings Resolutions and Delegate Elections Committee, member of the CDAC Oversight Committee, and chairing the Outreach and Public Relations Committee and serving as coordinator.
-She has been a District 5 Leadership Councilor for the last five years.
-Terri is also on the Executive Committee of the Wisconsin Wildlife Federation and has served as Secretary for the last 2 years.
-Within the WCC, Terri has previously served as the chair of the Strategic Implementation Committee for two years.
-Terri has served on several committees such as Youth Conservation Congress Oversight, Deer and Elk, and Bear.
-She represented WCC on the Deer Stakeholder Committee in 2020.
-Terri has also participated several times as an interview panelist for interviews for key positions with in the DNR including the new State Deer Biologist and local wildlife biologists.
-Terri became vice-chair of the Buffalo County delegation in 2019 Spring Hearings.
+Terri is currently the First Vice President of the Wisconsin Wildlife Federation.
+She has served as Second Vice President for one year and as Secretary for two years.
 Terri is currently a BOD and treasurer for Mondovi Conservation Club.
 She was awarded the Member of the Year in 2021.
 She has been a hunter safety instructor for over 18 years.
-She serves as secretary for the Buffalo County Conservation Alliance since 2018 and is vice-chair of the Buffalo County CDAC.
+She serves as secretary for the Buffalo County Conservation Alliance since 2018.
 Terri is also a life member of Alma Rod and Gun Club.
 Terri is a current member of St. Anna Sportsman's club.
 She has served on St. Anna/Outdoors banquet committee for over 10 years.
-Before moving to Buffalo County in 2015, Terri previously served on the District Leadership Council for District 8 from 2014-2015 and was a delegate for Calumet County from 2012-2015.
+Before moving to Buffalo County in 2015, Terri served on the District Leadership Council for District 8 from 2014-2015 and was a delegate for Calumet County from 2012-2015.
 She served as vice president of the Calumet County Sportsman's Alliance in 2014.
 Terri served on the BOD for Oxbow Sportsman's Club and ran the Learn-to-Hunt Pheasant Programs for Oxbow.
 She also started the Learn-to-Hunt Pheasant program for St. Anna Sportsman's Club.
-In 2012, Terri currently is a BOD for Wisconsin German Shorthaired Pointer Rescue and served as President from 2014-2019.
-Terri received the WCCs 2012 Conservation Educator of the Year award and the 2021 David A. Ladd Delegate of the Year awards at the annual WCC conventions.
-Starting in 2012, supported the Taking Wing Stewardship Program and their Learn to Turkey Hunt program and facilitated the Hunter Safety portion of the program.
-Also mentored many youths on a turkey hunt.
+Starting in 2012, she supported the Taking Wing Stewardship Program and their Learn to Turkey Hunt program and facilitated the Hunter Safety portion of the program.
+She also mentored many youths on a spring turkey hunt.

 Executive Committee Member, Wisconsin Conservation Congress